SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

 As from DataMiner 10.2.0/10.2.1, it is recommended to create Enterprise Applications in Azure AD when setting up external authentication.
 When you create regular App registrations, certain features will not be available.

 > [!NOTE]
-   > Only Global Administrator, Application Administrator, Cloud Application Administrator, Application Developer have permissions to create Enterprise applications.
+> Only a Global Administrator, Application Administrator, Cloud Application Administrator, and Application Developer have the necessary permissions to create Enterprise applications.

 1. In Azure AD, register DataMiner as an Enterprise Application: